izaakschroeder/vinyl-s3/README.md

 ### dest

-See [putObject] for a list of supported options.
+See [putObject] and [upload] for a list of supported options.
 There is limited support for automatically detecting the correct `Content-Type` and correct `Content-Encoding`.
+Parallel uploads are supported by passing `{ queueSize: n }` as a second parameter.

 ```javascript
 // Specify custom attributes via S3 URL.